DocNow/docnow/docs/cloud/linode.md

 If you already have keys you will also see `id_rsa` private key and `id_rsa.pub` public pair.

-After hitting enter, you'll be prompted for an optional passphrase which encrypts the private SSH key.
-(This is an added security to protect your keys, should you ever lose your computer.)

-We strongly recommend setting a passphrase.
-Keep in mind forgetting this passphrase will at least temporarily lock you out of your Linode server.

 ```bash
 Enter passphrase (empty for no passphrase):